-The Framework: The EOP Framework (below) offers a menu of learning outcomes designed for flexible adoption into engineering courses and programs across all engineering disciplines.
+The Framework: The EOP Framework (depicted below) offers a menu of learning outcomes designed for flexible adoption into engineering courses and programs across all engineering disciplines.

 The Relevance: The EOP framework will be used throughout EOP-MGP to guide faculty teams in the design and refinement of EOP curricula modules that can be integrated into engineering education programming at their institutions.